goldsborough/cytogan/README.md

 - C-LSGAN + Whitening: 76%?
 But images look crap?

 InfoGan still crap.
 Collapses immediately.
 Will try sigmoid + BCE instead of LL for continuous variables.
 Also, it seems discriminator wins too early.
 Will try lower learning rate for discriminator.

+### Saturday, 10/07/2017

+- gpu-vm-1:
+  - Continue BEGAN from old run
+  - New conditional BEGAN with conditional embedding
+- gpu-vm-2:
+  - InfoGan with BCE and 1e-5 8e-5 8e-5
+  - InfoGan with 1e-5 8e-5 8e-5
+  - InfoGan with 7e-5 2e-4 2e-4
+- gpu-vm-3:
+ - Conditional LSGAN with 1e-5 7e-5
+ - LSGAN with 7e-5 2e-4
+- gpu-vm-5:
+ - LSGAN with 7e-5 2e-4 and no noise in D layers